-Students interested in information about admission to graduate programs in this department should write directly to the graduate secretary, Department of Psychology; Science, Engineering, and Technology III, Room 3124; 402 N. Blackford Street; IUPUI; Indianapolis, IN 46202-3275.
+Students are admitted only for fall enrollment, and the deadline for receipt of application materials is February 1.
+Students interested in information about admission to graduate programs in psychology should write directly to the graduate program coordinator, Department of Psychology, Indiana University-Purdue University Indianapolis, Science Building LD124, 402 N. Blackford Street, Indianapolis, IN 46202-3275; telephone (317) 274-6945.